Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 </table>

 ### Tensegrity Foil Design & Analysis Software (TensegFoil)

 TensegFoil allows one to conduct the following studies.
 1).
 Design tensegrity morphing airfoil and wings based on the NACA airfoil database.
 2).
-Study structure statics, i.e., prestress, stability, etc. 3).
+Study structure statics, i.e., prestress, materials, stability, etc. 3).
 Structure and fluid dynamics.
 4).
 Nonlinear and linear, model-based and data-based morphing control.
 5).
 Economic sensor and actuator selection.
 Some of the demos are shown below.

 ### Tensegrity Structure Toolboxes (TensegBox)